ccollicutt/spring-cloud-gateway-learning-center/workshop/content/exercises/sso.md

 Open the route in the browser.
 The instructor will provide a username and password for the Okta login.

 >NOTE: This will require you login via Okta, and will "proxy" github through the Spring Cloud Gateway once authenticated.
+Look at the URL in the browser bar, it will be your ingress URL, not github.com.

+>NOTE: If you get "unhealthy upstream" simply wait a minute or two.

 Now, open the URL into your browser yourself.